DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-21 Meeting Notes.md

 	- This is placed on the crystal blueprint, so you don't have to manually place the VFX in the level
 - The rooms in general also have ambient magical twinkles that fill the environment
 	- These are the white twinkles that are scattered around the level
+- The fireball & fire trail VFX have been reworked to be more fire-y
+- Last week, I had the screen shaking whenever the player dodged.
+I removed that and transferred the screen shake to whenever the player gets damaged instead.

 ##### In-Game HUD
 - Last week, I also had Brian create a basic blockout for the in-game HUD.